ridgepole/ridgepole/README.md

 # Ridgepole

-Ridgepole is a tool to DB schema.
+Ridgepole is a tool to manage DB schema.

 It defines DB schema using [Rails DSL](http://guides.rubyonrails.org/migrations.html#types-of-schema-dumps), and updates DB schema according to DSL.
 (like Chef/Puppet)